Printable PDF version

 In November 2021, the IIJA amended Section 216.
 Specifically, the IIJA clarified that FERC may issue a permit to an applicant if a state has denied a siting application.
 The IIJA also amended Section 216 to require FERC to determine that the permit holder has made good faith efforts to engage with landowners and other stakeholders if the permit holder needs to exercise eminent domain authority to acquire land.
 If FERC finds that transmission developers have made good faith efforts, FERC will provide authorization and issue eminent domain authority to the developers.
 Then, any eminent domain proceeding would take place in court.

-On May 8, 2024, DOE announced a preliminary list of 10 NIETCs located throughout the country.[2]
-Before finalizing any NIETCs, DOE will refine the boundaries of potential NIETCs, conduct a National Environmental Policy Act (NEPA) analysis of the environmental impacts of the NIETC designations, and seek public comment throughout DOE's designation process.
+DOE is in the process of designating NIETCs throughout the country.[1]
+Please see the link in footnote 1 to learn more about the status of that process and opportunities to participate.
+Before finalizing any NIETCs, DOE will refine the boundaries of potential NIETCs, conduct a National Environmental Policy Act (NEPA) analysis of the environmental impacts of the NIETC designations, and seek public comment throughout DOE’s designation process.

 FERC’s Transmission Siting Authority